How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)

 Tremolo Pedals

-Tremolo is a fast variation in amplitude.
+Tremolo is a fast but audible variation in amplitude.
 Tremolo is similar to vibrato, except that it acts on amplitude/level rather than pitch.

 Keeley Electronics is featured in My New Microphone's Top 11 Best Boutique Guitar/Bass Pedal Brands To Know & Use.